TeriyakisaurusRex/42School/fract-ol/README.md

 - `./fractol [fractal name] [window width] [window height]`
 - width and height cannot be < 100
 - Currently way too slow and need to change colours
-- fix zoom
+- fix zoom, re-renders entire fractal, need to do a quick render, and it needs to zoom at the mouse location, not middle
-- use strcmp
+- use strcmp for the argv

 ## Repos to look at (copy)
 [Librity](https://github.sre.pub/librity/ft_fractol)